aws-neuron/nki-moe/README.md

 **MLSys 2026 Competition Track**

-Participants will write custom kernels with the Neuron Kernel Interface (NKI) for the Qwen3-30B-A3B Mixture of Experts model and optimize inference performance on AWS Trainium2/3 hardware.
+Participants will write custom kernels with the Neuron Kernel Interface (NKI) for the Qwen3-30B-A3B Mixture of Experts model and optimize inference performance on [AWS Trainium2/3](https://aws.amazon.com/ai/machine-learning/trainium/) hardware.

 For full details on the competition, read [the competition guidelines](https://github.com/aws-neuron/nki-moe/blob/main/CONTEST.md).
 Team registration is closed at this time.

 We are introducing multiple rounds for the competition.

-### Round one: Trn2 in March
+### Round one: Trn2 in March 2026
 Round one of the competition focuses on Trn2.
 We will take submissions from March 15-25, evaluating teams on performance.
 The evaluation environment will use Neuron SDK 2.28 with a single Trn2 chip.
 The top 15 teams from round one will move on to round two.

-### Round two: Trn3 in April
+### Round two: Trn3 in April 2026
 Round two of the competition focuses on Trn3.
 We will take submissions from April 14-24.
 Each of the top 15 teams from round one will receive access to a dedicated single-chip Trn3 instance.
 The evaluation environment will use Neuron SDK 2.28 with a single Trn3 chip.

 ## Getting Started